In this post, we’ll show you how to:

 - Analyze differences between their documents and fields

-- Sync your data as needed, and
+- Sync your data as needed

 All using Studio 3T’s Data Compare and Sync feature.